 Whether you need to transfer for work to some foreign location (lucky you!), are divorcing (sorry!), have discovered unanticipated (and costly) difficulties, or simply don’t like your house anymore, you will probably be asking yourself, “How early can I sell my home?”

 The answer is that you can sell your home the day after you buy it.
 However, selling your property shortly after purchasing it can result in a loss of money, missed opportunities, capital gains taxes, or mortgage prepayment penalties.
-Unless you work with a high-performing real estate company in Ottawa like Labrosse Real Estate, you’ll likely pay around 10% in closing costs.
+Unless you work with a high-performing Russell Ottawa real estate company like Labrosse Real Estate, you’ll likely pay around 10% in closing costs.
 Here’s what you need to know about selling a house after one year, and how to protect yourself financially if you do.

 While there may be compelling reasons to sell your house soon after purchase, you should be aware that doing so might result in financial losses.
 You spent closing expenses when you bought the house, which you won’t be able to return unless you develop an equity or the house appreciates in value.
 There are also fees related to selling and moving to consider.